 Furthermore, media reporters are focused on telling stories that bring high readership and viewers.
 Celebrity input increases readership, but often at the expense of opinions and perspectives by experts in the field.
 Political discourse itself becomes shallower as viewers get used to short sound-bites delivered by celebrities to convey complex situations.
 The quality of information decreases and voters are then much more limited in their ability to make informed decisions.
 Democracy suffers.

 Fear of decreased information in the mainstream media due to celebrity spokespersons is a real problem.
 This problem will not go away as long as the public values celebrity opinions more than the opinions of experts and politicians.
 Fortunately, those opinions are readily available on the Internet and in articles and presentations given at think tanks and NGOs.

 Ultimately, whether doing so for their own gains or from the bottom of their hearts, celebrity activists are playing a crucial role, especially in the West in raising awareness and increasing giving to important causes around the world.
-Increased celebrity attention brings new enthusiasm to solve world problems.
+Increased celebrity attention brings new enthusiasm to solving world problems.
 Celebrities have achieved so much success in their activism endeavors because people listen to them.
 Politicians want to get photographed with them and they want the accolades (and votes) that accompany a successful initiative associated with celebrity support.
 This phenomena is not going away, and thank goodness there are stars out there such as Bono, providing a true model of how an educated, celebrity activist can change the world.
 One can make a difference.

 1 Bono.
 “A Decade of Progress on AIDS.”
 The New York Times.
 November 30, 2011.